kusicT/gwd-dragAndDropBasketComponent/README.md

 | `Reject Visualisation `   | string | Rejected object would: Insert, Stay, Stay Forever, Return, Vanish    |
 | `Dropped to wrong basket` | string | Behavior for wrong basket drops: Ignore, Event                       |

+## Accept/Reject visualisation

+- **Insert** - dropped object would be inserted (as child) to drop basket
+- **Stay** - dropped object would stay exactly where dropped, still able to be dragged later
+- **Stay Forever** - dropped object would stay exactly where dropped, unable to be dragged again
+- **Return** - dropped object would return to previous position
+- **Vanish** - dropped object would disappear

+## Wrong basket

+When object is dropped to wrong basket with attribute **Event** set, the event **Object was rejected** is dispatched.
+When **Ignore** attribute set, no event dispatched.

 ## Events

 - **Object was accepted** - Fired when an accepted item is dropped into the basket
 - **Object was rejected** - Fired when a rejected item is dropped into the basket

-Events could fire any action provided by gwd event wizard depending on other object placed in scene including CSS definitions or custom javascript functions.
+Events could fire any action provided by gwd event wizard, depending on other object placed in scene, including CSS definitions or custom javascript functions.

 ## Browser Support